kukimik/kukimik.github.io/content/Polski/Osobiste/Lista życzeń.md

 - Renaissance - Turn of the Cards
 - Renaissance - Scheherazade and Other Stories
 - Renaissance - A Song for All Seasons
-- Sigur Ros - Von
 - Sigur Ros - Ágætis byrjun
 - Sigur Ros - ( )
+- Sigur Ros - Kveikur
 - Sister Irene O'Connor - Fire of God's Love

 ## Książki